Make Your Move Smoother by Knowing When to Transfer Existing Services and When to Start Fresh with New Providers

 Key Takeaways

-- Know the difference early: Transferring service is usually possible for local moves, while setting up new utilities is required for long-distance moves or switching providers in deregulated markets.
+- Know the difference early: Transferring service is usually possible for local relocations, while setting up new utilities is mandatory for long-distance moves or switching providers in deregulated markets.

-- Timing prevents blackouts: Schedule your disconnects and connects at least two weeks in advance to ensure you have lights and water on move-in day.
+- Timing prevents blackouts: Schedule your disconnects and connects at least two weeks in advance to avoid hidden moving costs and ensure you have continuous power and water on move-in day.

 The Key Differences: Transferring vs. Starting Fresh